 “He knew his life was going to be better with his leg gone.
 He just knew it,” says Kyler’s mother, Theresa Moore, a clinical lead in the Sharp Memorial Hospital Emergency Department.
 “It took us a little longer to get there.”

 After the surgery, Kyler was determined to get back to sports.
-He met Marc Robinson, a physical therapist at Sharp Rees-Stealy Medical Center, who taught Kyler how to thrive on and off the court.
-With Robinson’s guidance, Kyler learned how to stand, balance, shift his weight, shoot a basket and kick a ball wearing his prosthetic leg.
+He met a physical therapist at Sharp Rees-Stealy Medical Center, who taught Kyler how to thrive on and off the court.
+With his guidance, Kyler learned how to stand, balance, shift his weight, shoot a basket and kick a ball wearing his prosthetic leg.

 In the meantime, Kyler found a way to get involved in his school’s basketball team from the sidelines, even if that meant handing water bottles to the players.
 The coaches noticed his talent for shooting hoops during practice and let him know there was a spot for him on the team when he received his new prosthetic sports leg.